 General Proficiency Individual Study Activity

-TOPIC: (ISA-General-1) Quality Assurance Program for power reactor inspectors only uality assurance program requirements for research and test reactors are addressed in IMC 1245 Appendix C5, ISA-RT-1, under ANSI/ANS 15.8 and RG 2.5.
+TOPIC: (ISA-General-1) Quality Assurance Program for power reactor inspectors only.
+Quality assurance program requirements for construction inspectors are addressed in ISA-1a of this appendix.
+Quality assurance program requirements for research and test reactors are addressed in IMC 1245 Appendix C5, ISA-RT-1, under ANSI/ANS 15.8 and RG 2.5.

 PURPOSE: This activity will provide you with a working knowledge of the contents of Appendix B, “Quality Assurance Criteria for Nuclear Power Plants and Fuel Processing Plants,” to 10 CFR Part 50, “Domestic Licensing of Production and Utilization Facilities,” industry standards, and the associated licensee programs and documents that collectively establish the basis for the licensee’s quality assurance (QA) program.